With the update of WordPress 5.0, Gutenberg has finally made its entry to your WordPress Dashboards.

 There is a handy information box, that is available by clicking the “i” on the top bar of the block editor.
 Its basic function is to count words, headings, and several blocks.
 Not only this, but it also displays the document outline too.

 Considering all the features it adds, we would also like to take a minute of yours to take a glimpse of what are its issues.
-Because it is obvious, shortcomings come with Benefits.
+Because it is obvious, that shortcomings come with Benefits.

 Quickly examine the issues with WordPress Gutenberg, the editor facing (Seen in July 2018).